pgxn/rfcs/text/0000-release-meta-spec-v2.md

 }
 ```

-This example includes a PGXN release signature.
-The data signed is the contents
+This example includes a PGXN release signature, which is formatted in
+accordance with the [JWS JSON Serialization] format specified by [RFC
-of the `payload` property, which is the Base64 URL-encoded representation of
+7515][JWS].
+The signed data is the contents of the `payload` property, which
-this JSON object (with blank space formatting removed):
+is the Base64 URL-encoded representation of this JSON object (with blank space
+formatting removed):

 ``` json
 {